-When it comes to freshness, homemade salad dressing trumps store-bought any day of the week.
+It goes without saying, but dressing can really make or break a salad.
+When it comes to freshness, homemade vinaigrettes trump store-bought any day of the week.
 Because you’re making it at home, you can also control the amount of fat and sodium in the dressing—and you’ll avoid additives like the preservatives or added colors often found in the bottled kind.

 White balsamic is one of my favorite vinegars for homemade dressing.
 Less syrupy and sweet than regular balsamic, it’s both lighter in color and flavor.
 (If you’ve never used it, you’ll find it stocked alongside regular balsamic in your store.)
 I also chose to use mild, neutral vegetable or canola oil to let the other flavors shine through.
 Though most vinaigrette recipes call for whisking in the oil at the end to emulsify the dressing, blending it all together at once actually creates a texture of a creamy vinaigrette.